mcrooks83/osteosense_vag/readme.md

 ### Components
 [structure of the application in terms of views - canvas, stream, analyse]
 ### Notebooks

+NOTE: these are being added to all the time and not updated here.
+Check them out!

 a set of notebooks for understanding and analyzing VAG signals.
 These are all in progress and incomplete but will be continually updated.

 |  Notebook|Description  |